kuniiii/machine-learning-workshop/README.md

 ### Assembly

-Connect one buzzer pin to ground and one to pin 1.
-Connect one push button pin to ground and one to pin 5.
-Connect Arduino's ground to breadboard ground.
+Connect one buzzer pin to ground and the other to pin 1.
+Connect one push button pin to ground and the other to pin 5.
+Connect the Arduino's ground to the breadboard ground.
 Optionally connect lipo battery to MKR1000 for standalone operation.

 ### Software

 You will need to install the [Wifi101](https://www.arduino.cc/en/Reference/WiFi101) library, and the [OSC](https://github.com/CNMAT/OSC) library.

-Edit the sketch 'remoteControlTheremin' with your WiFi's SSID, password and the port you're sending OSC messages to.
-The Arduino listens to a message with the address '/wek/outputs'.
+Edit the sketch 'remoteControlTheremin' with your WiFi's SSID and password.
+The Arduino listens to messages on port 12000 with the address '/wek/outputs'.
 The first data position should contain a real number ranging from zero to one.
 Based on this number the Arduino will set the buzzer's tone to a pitch ranging from 16 to 2048 hertz.
-Push the button to stop the tone from playing.
+Push the button to stop playing the tone.

 This was designed to be used with the [Wekinator](http://www.wekinator.org), but should work with anything capable of sending OSC messages over UDP.